LucasRoesler/lucasroesler.github.io/content/posts/2021/test-python-functions/index.md

         assert resp["value"] == 100.01
 ```

-At this point, we have followed normal conventions for pytest, by default, pytest will look for files that match the pattern `*_test.py` and then the run the functions that  match `test_*` (including matching methods if the class is named `Test*`, which is what we did above).
+At this point, we have followed normal conventions for pytest, by default pytest will look for files that match the pattern `*_test.py` and then the run the functions that  match `test_*` (including matching methods if the class is named `Test*`, which is what we did above).

-Now, we can run our test and see all of the errors in their wonderful glory
+Now, we can run our test and see all of the errors in their wonderful glory.

 ```sh
 $ pytest